 Cell Fate Control

 An ability to self-renew is a key feature of animal stem and progenitor cells, and therefore tightly controlled.
 It allows these cells to produce both a copy of themselves and a second, more differentiated daughter cell when dividing.
 Using C. elegans and mammalian cells, we study the mechanisms that promote self-renewal and terminate it when progenitor cells differentiate.
 We have a specific interest in the let-7 miRNA and its target LIN41/TRIM71, an RNA-binding protein, which regulate self-renewal and differentiation in worms as well as mammals.
 In C. elegans, we found that LIN41 silences its mRNA targets through distinct mechanisms, depending on the binding location: LIN41 binding to 3’UTRs promotes mRNA degradation, whereas 5’UTR-binding inhibits translation (Aeschimann et al., Mol Cell 2017).
-We are now working on identifying the players in these distinct silencing mechanisms, as well as the molecular basis of the highly specific target recognition by LIN41.
-Furthermore, we are studying the developmental functions of the LIN41 targets lin-29 and mab-10, which form a transcription factor complex necessary for several aspects of cell differentiation such as cell cycle control and cell fusion.
+We showed that both in C. elegans and mammals, it recognizes stemloop structures with little sequence specificity (Kumari et al., Nat.
+Comm.
+2018; Welte et al., Genes Dev 2019).
+We are now working on identifying the players in these distinct silencing mechanisms.
 We use techniques such as CRISPR-Cas9-mediated genome engineering and ribosome profiling in both C. elegans and mammalian cells with the aim of obtaining a mechanistic understanding of how LIN41 and its downstream targets control self-renewal and cell differentiation.